Stacktical/stacktical.github.io/_posts/2021-12-16-stacktical-dsla-protocol-dubai-defi-hackathon-winners-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 ## What's Next

-Prizes have been distributed to the winners chosen by DSLA already.
+Prizes have been distributed to the winners chosen by the DSLA core team already.

 We're excited to see where the #DubaiDeFi hackathon participants take their works.
 A number of the entries could be built into viable products that we would love to be able to use in the future, and as we already noted the **Stablecoin Peg SLA** is already moving from concept to reality!